-From German unification to the birth of the Bundesliga, this is the history of Germany’s cult football club and its

-  famously left wing fan base
+From German unification to the birth of the Bundesliga and beyond, this book tells the history of Germany’s cult football club and its famously left wing fan base

-  Since the club's beginnings in Hamburg's red-light district, the chants, banners and atmosphere of the stadium have been

-  dictated by the politics of the streets.
-Promotions are celebrated and relegations commiserated alongside social

-  struggles, workers' protests and resistance to Nazism.
-In recent years, people have flocked from all over the world to

-  join the Black Bloc in the stands of the Millerntor Stadium and while in the 1980s the club had a small DIY punk

-  following, now there are almost 30,000 in attendance at games with supporters across the world.
+Since the club's beginnings in Hamburg's red-light district, the chants, banners and atmosphere of the stadium have been dictated by the politics of the streets.
+Promotions are celebrated and relegations commiserated alongside social struggles, workers' protests and resistance to Nazism.
+In recent years, people have flocked from all over the world to join the Black Bloc in the stands of the Millerntor Stadium and while in the 1980s the club had a small DIY punk following, now there are almost 30,000 in attendance at games with supporters across the world.

 In a sporting landscape governed by corporate capitalism, driven by revenue and divorced from community, FC St. Pauli demonstrate that another football is possible.